mozilla/application-services/components/support/uniffi/README.md

 We'll model the *semantics* of the component API loosely on the primitives defined by the [Wasm Interface Types](https://github.com/WebAssembly/interface-types/blob/master/proposals/interface-types/Explainer.md) proposal (henceforth "WIT").
-WIT aims to solve a very similarly-shaped problem to the one we're faced with here, and by organizing this work around similar concepts, we migth make it easier to one day replace all of this with direct use of WIT tooling.
+WIT aims to solve a very similarly-shaped problem to the one we're faced with here, and by organizing this work around similar concepts, we might make it easier to one day replace all of this with direct use of WIT tooling.

 In the future, we may be able to generate the Interface Definition from annotations on the rust code (in the style of `#[wasm_bindgen]`) rather than from a separate IDL file.
 But it's much easier to get